Trump cannot delay enforcement of $83.3 million verdict in E. Jean Carroll case | Law-Order

 Trump cannot delay enforcement of $83.3 million verdict in E. Jean Carroll case

-An appeals court judge on Feb.
-28 denied Trump's request to delay enforcement during the appeal.
-Asked on March 5 if he could pay what was owed or post bond in both cases, Trump told Fox News: "I have a lot of money.

 A federal judge on Thursday denied Donald Trump's request to delay enforcement of the writer E. Jean Carroll's $83.3 million verdict in her recent defamation case.
-The decision by U.S. District Judge Lewis Kaplan in Manhattan adds to pressure on the former U.S. president to line up an acceptable bond during his expected appeal.
+The decision by U.S. District Judge Lewis Kaplan in Manhattan adds to pressure on the former U.S. president to line up an acceptable bond by Monday so he can appeal.

-Trump had sought to delay enforcement of the verdict until the judge ruled on his motions to throw it out, which he filed on Tuesday.
+Trump had sought to delay enforcement of the verdict until Kaplan ruled on his motions to throw it out, which he filed on Tuesday.
 But the judge said Trump should not have waited 25 days after the verdict before seeking a delay.

 He also said Trump failed to show how he might suffer "irreparable injury" if required to post a bond.
 "Mr. Trump's current situation is a result of his own dilatory actions," the judge wrote.

-Lawyers and a spokeswoman for Trump did not immediately respond to requests for comment.
+Kaplan has yet to rule on Trump's request for a reduced bond.
+Steven Cheung, a spokesperson for Trump's presidential campaign, said Trump "filed a timely motion to stay the ridiculous judgment," and that many courts recognized the importance of temporary stays to consider such motions.

+"We look forward to continuing to litigate the case and to complete vindication of the truth," Cheung said.
 Carroll's lawyer Roberta Kaplan, who is not related to the judge, declined to comment.
-MULTIPLE JUDGMENTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)